SSWConsulting/SSW.Rules.Content/rules/post-production-do-you-know-how-to-structure-your-files/rule.md

 ---
 type: rule
-title: Post-Production - Do you know how to structure your files?
+title: Post-Production - Do you know how to structure video files?
 uri: post-production-do-you-know-how-to-structure-your-files
 authors:
   - title: Landon Maxwell